scopeo-project/ScopeoExampleERA/README.md

   1. The failing student has received 6 messages.
   2. The last of these messages is an access to the marker of the failing student made by `AMGroup >> #textPrintStudent:on:`.
   3. The source code of `AMGroup >> #textPrintStudent:on:` shows that the student marker is concatenated at the end of the stream.
-     So the test expects the as last character a marker, '-'or '+'.
+     So the test expects the as last character a marker, '-' or '+'.
   4. The marker of the failing student is an empty string, which is why the test fails.
   5. The marker of the failing student has been set to an empty string by the third message.